Defining Diversity and Why It Matters

 Practice Diversity Recruiting and Interviewing

 Evaluating and improving your recruitment process can make a huge impact in the types of candidates you attract.
-Embed inclusive best practices into each step, from the job descriptions and stock photos posted on your website to the bias your hiring managers bring to the table.
+Embed inclusive best practices into each step, from the job descriptions and stock photos posted on your website to the unconscious bias your hiring managers might bring to the table.

 5 Steps to Recruitment Diversity